 - Do other countries have analog events to Australia’s Threatened Species Day?

 - The USA celebrates Endangered Species Day on May 19

 - For visitors, are there ways that travel and tourism can benefit ongoing biodiversity conservation?

-New publication: Where has the Australian fritillary gone? – The Australian fritillary butterfly once occurred in coastal regions of south-east Queensland and north-east New South Wales.
+Where has the Australian fritillary gone? – The Australian fritillary butterfly once occurred in coastal regions of south-east Queensland and north-east New South Wales.
 However, there have not been any verified sightings since 2001.
 This guide includes information on how to identify the Australian fritillary and where to look for it.